runtime-enforcement/whyenf/other/README.md

 Note that this overview omits details (files and folders) that are not relevant to our paper.
-For instance, we evaluate WhyEnf's performance by comparing it to EnfPoly (Hublet et al., 2022) and WhyMon (Lima et al., 2024), but do not include a description of EnfPoly's or WhyMon's code base here.
+For instance, we evaluate WhyEnf's performance by comparing it to EnfPoly (Hublet et al., 2022) and WhyMon (Lima et al., 2024), but do not include a description of EnfPoly's or WhyMon's codebase here.

 # Content